alemart/speedy-vision/README.md

 Read-only object defined when [loading the media](#speedyload).
 The following keys are available:

 * `usage: string`.
 Specifies the intended usage of the media for optimization purposes.
 Possible values:
-    * `"dynamic"`: This is a hint that you'll be calling Speedy continuously, such as when playing a video or displaying an animated canvas.
-Speedy may optimize downloads from the GPU (e.g., when obtaining feature points, Speedy will use DMA transfers to give you a performance boost).
-This is the default setting if your media is a video or a canvas.
+    * `"dynamic"`: This is a hint that you'll be calling Speedy in a loop, such as when processing a video or an animated canvas.
+Speedy will then optimize the data transfers between the CPU and the GPU in different ways.
+This is the default setting if your media is a video.
 If you don't intend to be calling Speedy continously on this media, this setting may give you undesirable results.
-    * `"static"`: You are operating on static media and intend to be calling Speedy once or at most a few times.
-This is the default setting if your media is an image.
+    * `"static"`: You are operating on static media and intend to call Speedy once or at most a few times.
+This is the default setting if your media is an image, a canvas or a bitmap.

 #### Playing with your media